tariqul10765/red-onion/README.md

 ## which material I am using in this project:

- - React bootstrap for styling
+ - install react bootstrap
+ - initialize firebase app
- - firebase for user authentication
+ - setup firebase

 ### `npm start`